Axon Server

 The starter file helps create the image in multiple stages,

 • The first stage creates the directories that will become our volumes.
-This step cannot be performed in the Distroless image, because that image does not provide a shell.

 • The second stage begins by copying the home directory with its volume mount points, carefully keeping ownership set to the new user.